NoonanLab/Kocher_et_al_oCGI_turnover/Step1_identify_oCGIs/README.md

 # Step 1: identify oCGIs
-Each .sh file contains commands used for each processing step Each .py file is a python script that performs a step in the pipeline
+Each .sh file contains commands used for each processing step
+The referenced .py file is a python script that performs a step in the pipeline

 ## Call CGIs in each genome:
 220717_UCSC_AL_CpGislands.sh